Brewster & Co.: Fame

-Brewster received the top award, the Gold Award.
-Only his American company received such recognition at the Exposition.
-The French President even gave Henry a personal Legion of Honor award, and his staff also earned recognition.

-Brewster won a lot more awards at the Chicago World's Fair in 1893. (aka Columbian Exposition, marking the 400th anniversary of Columbus sailing to the New World.)

-"The best is you!
-You are a Ritz hot toddy.
-The best is you!
-A Brewster is your body."
-When asked if Brewster was the Tiffany of carriage manufacturers, Edward King, the manager of the National Horse Show in New York, replied, "In my judgment, Tiffany was the Brewster of jewelers."
-Tiffany was, in fact, a younger company.

 In 1956, Colonel Paul Downing penned the following for American Heritage Magazine: "It is unlikely, though, that America truly cemented its position in the world of genuinely stylish carriages prior to the company of Brewster & Company of Broome Street taking the initiative.
 The adage that a new design lacked value unless Brewster proved it became common knowledge in the industry."